sekika/passme/doc/README.rst

 Test calculation
 ---------------

 Calculation routine is tested by the following command.
 All the available hash algorithms and character types are compared with expected results.
-This is to make sure that this program works similar on different enviroment.
+This is to make sure that this program works similar on different environment.

 .. code-block:: bash